Piranha (1995 film): Plot

 The piranha first make their way to the camp, attacking the kids.
 Susie takes a raft and saves her friend Darlene.
 Darlene tries to save Laura (Soleil Moon Frye) but she falls in and the piranha kills her.
 Maggie and Paul make it to the camp.
 Paul grabs a canoe and saves his daughter and the kids.
 Maggie calls the resort to warn them of the danger but is ignored.
 She and Paul drive to the resort themselves but arrive too late; the school of piranha having killed most of the swimmers.
 Randolph now sees and realizes his mistake.

 Maggie and Paul take a speedboat to the latter's old workplace, to open the valve containing toxins and spread them into the lake, in attempts to kill the piranha.
 Upon arrival, the control room is flooded, and Paul must swim under to it and release the valve while Maggie stays in the boat counting to 200 before pulling him out.
 The piranha attacks Paul but he successfully releases the valve, spreading the toxins.
 Maggie starts the boat's engines, pulling Paul away from the piranha school.
-As Maggie pulls out the rope, she discovers that it was cut loose, making her think that Paul did not make it.
-A badly wounded but alive Paul surfaces from the water.
-J.R.
-Randolph then commits suicide after he discovers that he will face legal action.
+As Maggie pulls out the rope, she discovers that it was cut loose, making her think that Paul did not make it until he surfaces from the water, gravely wounded but still alive.
+In the aftermath, J.R.
+Randolph commits suicide to prevent himself from facing legal action.

-After the horrific incident, the Mayor of Lost River announcing that the piranha somehow are all dead, but then at the ocean the trilling sounds of the piranha are heard, and it turns out that half of the piranha have survived and made their way to the ocean.
+After the horrific incident, the Mayor of Lost River announces that the piranha somehow are all dead, but then at the ocean the trilling sounds of the piranha are heard, revealing that a significant number of piranha have survived and escaped into the ocean.